The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: Spectral curves.

-where $\deg(\fq)=2n+2$. \end{exam} \begin{rem} It has already been observed (in \cite{Boh,LesR}) that $\Sigma\simeq\Ci$ for every Hamiltonian stationary Lagrangian torus in $\R^4$, whereas the approach in \cite{McIR}, working through Riemannian geometry, provides a spectral curve for a HSL torus which is a much richer object, subtle enough to provide a complete classification of HSL tori in $\R^4$ as Riemannian submanifolds. \end{rem} A comparison with example \ref{ex:HSL} earlier shows that $X_\fq$ is obtained from $\Sp(L^*,D)$ by a partial resolution of singularities: it keeps the essential information about where the multipliers are trivial but discards the singularities caused by coincidental agreement of the multiplier functions $\chi(\lambda_1,Q)$ and $\chi(\lambda_2,Q)$.
+For example, in the case of Example \ref{ex:HSL} earlier, $\fq$ is a divisor of distinct points on $X\simeq\Ci$, and therefore $X_\fq$ is a partial resolution of $\Sp(L^*,D)$: it keeps the essential information about where the multipliers are trivial but discards the singularities caused by its immersion into the plane by \eqref{eq:XtoSp}.

 This prompts the question of how to describe $X_\fq$ as a cover of $\Sp(L^*,D)$ without passing through the QKP construction.
 I suspect the answer is something like the following: the kernel of the Dirac operator should determine over $\Sp(L^*,D)$ a coherent analytic sheaf $\caE$ whose sections represent functions $\psi(z,\zeta)$ which satisfy $\caD\psi=0$ for each $\zeta$, are holomorphic in $\zeta$, and have the appropriate multiplier at $\zeta$.
 The sheaf of algebras $\mathit{Hom}(\caE,\caE)$ would be the model for the structure sheaf of $X\setminus\{P,\rho P\}$.
 Notice that this is consistent with the construction of $X$ as the compactification of $\Spec(\caA^\C_W)$ since $\caA_W$ is isomorphic to an algebra of operators preserving the kernel of $\caD$.
-This instantly makes $\caE$ a maximal sheaf over $X\setminus\{P,\rho P\}$ (see remark \ref{rem:torsionfree}) which should be both rank one and torsion free.
+This instantly makes $\caE$ a maximal sheaf over $X\setminus\{P,\rho P\}$ which should be both rank one and torsion free.